Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsection testmanual_4_1 Running Tests on Older Versions of OCCT

-Sometimes it might be necessary to run tests on previous versions of OCCT (<= 6.5.4) that do not include this test system.
-This can be done by adding DRAW configuration file *DrawAppliInit* in the directory which is current by the moment of DRAW start-up, to load test commands and to define necessary environment.
+Sometimes it might be necessary to run tests on the previous versions of OCCT (<= 6.5.4) that do not include this test system.
+This can be done by adding DRAW configuration file *DrawAppliInit* in the directory, which is current by the moment of DRAW start-up, to load test commands and to define the necessary environment.

 Note: in OCCT 6.5.3, file *DrawAppliInit* already exists in <i>$CASROOT/src/DrawResources</i>, new commands should be added to this file instead of a new one in the current directory.